 Outside on the security fence was a notice from the Ministry of Defense and the National Police stating that as of 23 December 2008, the building – called the Monaco Building – was owned by the National Police.

 The tour included additional commentary about how the Monaco Building was lavishly decorated inside and about how it was looted after Escobar went into hiding.
+But this building was later demolished in 2019.

 Pablo Escobar Tour: La Catedral (Escobar’s Prison)